thebkv/bkv/leviticus02.md

+---

+book: Leviticus

+chapter: 2

+title: "The Offering of the Work"

+focus:

+  - The fruit of ordinary life is brought to God

+  - Work, substance, and increase become holy

+  - Consecration enters daily life

+summary: "The disciple brings the fruit of ordinary life into the sanctuary.
+Work, substance, increase, and daily activity are brought under God's government and become an offering to Him."

+permalink: /leviticus02/

+---

+02 — THE GRAIN OFFERING

+After the self is given, the disciple learns to give God the fruit of ordinary life.
+Flour, oil, frankincense, salt, baking, work, and food enter the sanctuary.
+What you produce, prepare, possess, and live by is brought under God's government.
+The disciple is learning that holiness is not confined to dramatic spiritual experiences; the common substance of daily life can become an offering to God.

 ## BKV Insight

 Leviticus 1 shows the disciple what it means to stop standing at a distance from God and bring his life before Him.